praveek/aepsdk-ui-ios/README.md

-# Adobe Experience Platform - NotificationContent extension for iOS (IN DEVELOPMENT)
+# Adobe Experience Platform - NotificationContent extension for iOS

 ## About this project